 WELCOME TO THE NEW BG PERSPECTIVE PROGRAM!

 A new version of BGSU’s general education program, BG Perspective: 21st Century Liberal Studies was implemented in Fall 2015.
-The new program was created with intention to provide students with a coherent combination of courses in which active learning strategies are the norm and in which pedagogies are guided, in part, by regular, formal assessment of general education learning outcomes, thereby preparing students with a solid foundation for moving into their upper-level courses.
+The new program was created with the intention to provide students with a coherent combination of courses in which active learning strategies are the norm and in which pedagogies are guided, in part, by regular, formal assessment of general education learning outcomes, thereby preparing students with a solid foundation for moving into their upper-level courses.
 During the completion of general education requirements, students will hone their intellectual skills that include the ability to think critically and communicate effectively; the ability to understand different cultures, modes of thought, and multiple values; and the ability to investigate forces that shape the social, scientific and technological complexities of contemporary culture.

 THE NEW BG PERSPECTIVE PROGRAM